 A change of L2 is only allowed if you can prove that you have the required language competences.
 When you change your L2, you must still continue studying History, Geography and Economics in your former L2 (English, French or German) during the s6-s7 cycle.

-You can also change the level of a language studied when entering s6 (for example: $L3 \Leftrightarrow L4$).
+You can also change the level of a language studied when entering s6 (for example: $L3 \rightleftharpoons L4$ ).
 If you are changing from a lower to a higher level, you must also prove that you have the required language competences that will allow you to follow the subject successfully.

-Language changes need to be approved by the Director of the school on a recommendation of the class council (2019-01-D-35 Language Policy)
+Language changes need to be approved by the Director of the school on the recommendation of the Class Council (see Language Policy of the European Schools).